-Coalition Aims for 25 GW of Green Hydrogen by 2026
+Coalition Aims for 25GW of Green Hydrogen by 2026

 The coalition also cited Goldman Sachs research indicating that the addressable market for green hydrogen could be worth 10 trillion euros ($12 trillion at current exchange rates) by 2050.

-“From an industry perspective, we see no technical barriers to achieving this, so it’s time to get on with the virtuous cycle of cost reduction through scale up,” said Paddy Padmanathan, CEO of ACWA Power, in the release.
+“From an industry perspective, we see no technical barriers to achieving this, so it’s time to get on with the virtuous cycle of cost reduction through scale-up,” said Paddy Padmanathan, CEO of ACWA Power, in the release.

 Aligning green hydrogen production with climate goals

 “Catapult is a global coalition and will be engaging partners from other countries to participate going forward,” Kieran Coleman, energy and industry lead at the COP26 Global Climate Action Champions unit, said in an email.
-“Membership will grow from both demand and supply sides.”
+“Membership will grow from both [the] demand and supply sides.”

-Robert Castek, energy analyst and project manager at Edinburgh, Scotland-based Delta Energy & Environment, said in an interview that linking green hydrogen build-out to global climate goals was a noteworthy development.
+Robert Castek, energy analyst and project manager at Edinburgh, Scotland-based Delta Energy & Environment, said in an interview that linking green hydrogen build-out to global climate goals is a noteworthy development.

-“It is especially encouraging to see players from utilities through industrial companies to infrastructure developers coming together to drive this forward, with the global 1.5 degrees Celsius temperature target front of mind,” he said.
+“It is especially encouraging to see players from utilities through industrial companies to infrastructure developers coming together to drive this forward, with the global 1.5-degree Celsius temperature target front of mind,” he said.

 “The Green Hydrogen Catapult initiative represents a strong signal of intent from the private sector to support the deployment of zero-carbon hydrogen.”

-But in a sign of just how much interest in green hydrogen has taken off in recent months, he also said the Green Hydrogen Catapult coalition might not necessarily be seen as a game-changer for the industry.
+But in a sign of just how much interest in green hydrogen has taken off in recent months, Castek also said the Green Hydrogen Catapult coalition might not necessarily be seen as a game-changer for the industry.

 ACWA Power, one of the coalition partners, is already working with Air Products & Chemicals of the U.S. on a $5 billion green hydrogen plant in Saudi Arabia that will be powered by 4 gigawatts of wind and solar and will produce 650 tons of the gas per day.